olimorris/tmux-pomodoro-plus/README.md

-set -g @pomodoro_mins 25                    # The duration of the pomodoro set -g @pomodoro_break_mins 5               # The duration of the break after the pomodoro set -g @pomodoro_repeat false               # Auto-repeat the pomodoro?
-False by default set -g @pomodoro_auto_start_break true      # Auto-start break when pomodoro end?
+set -g @pomodoro_mins 25                    # The duration of the pomodoro set -g @pomodoro_break_mins 5               # The duration of the break after the pomodoro set -g @pomodoro_intervals 5                # The number of intervals before a longer break is started set -g @pomodoro_long_break_mins 25         # The duration of the long break after the number of intervals are reached set -g @pomodoro_repeat false               # Auto-repeat the pomodoro?
+False by default set -g @pomodoro_auto_start_break true      # Auto-start the break when the pomodoro ends?
 True by default

 set -g @pomodoro_on " 🍅"                   # The formatted output when the pomodoro is running set -g @pomodoro_ask_break " 🕤 break?"     # The formatted output when wait to start break